hwh98/Traveling-Salesman-Problem/README.md

 > npm install lodash

 Once you go through the installation instructions, you can open the jsgraph_BB_TSP_Visualization.html with Safari or Chrome web browser.

-## Discussion

-In this MST Branch and Bound algorithm, we only split into three branches no matter how many edges connected to the branching vertex, and the time complexity of this algorithm becomes exponential.
-As a result, it takes forever to run even a 9 vertices graph.

 ---